trizen/raku-rosettacode/programming_tasks/S/Sort_three_variables.md

 # [Sort three variables][1]

-Perl 6 has a built in sort routine which uses a variation of quicksort.
+Raku has a built in sort routine which uses a variation of quicksort.
 The built in sort routine will automatically select a numeric sort if given a list of Real numeric items and a lexical Unicode sort if given a list that contains strings.
-The default numeric sort won't sort complex numbers unless you give it a custom comparitor.
-It is trivial to modify the sort comparitor function to get whatever ordering you want though.
+The default numeric sort won't sort complex numbers unless you give it a custom comparator.
+It is trivial to modify the sort comparator function to get whatever ordering you want though.